vulcanize/chiba-clonk/docs/api/proto-docs.md

 <a name="vulcanize.nameservice.v1beta1.QueryListRecordsResponse"></a>

 ### QueryListRecordsResponse

-QueryParamsResponse is response type for nameservice params
+QueryListRecordsResponse is response type for nameservice params

 | Field | Type | Label | Description |